gorzk/metroPy/README.md

 #metroPy#

-> The simple metronome written in Python.
+> The simple CLI metronome written in Python with PyGame.

 How to use?
 It is EASY!
 On your computer, open your command line application, and then `python <your file with click> <tempo>`.